tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   ![Sample utterances tone](Images/char_tone_df.png)

 Inform students that they will use this cloud service in the next class.
-Slack out the Tone Analyzer docs for the [`tone()`](https://cloud.ibm.com/docs/services/tone-analyzer?topic=tone-analyzer-utgpe) and [`tone_chat()`](https://cloud.ibm.com/docs/services/tone-analyzer?topic=tone-analyzer-utco) methods, and close the activity by answering any remaining question.
+Slack out the Tone Analyzer docs for the [`tone()`](https://cloud.ibm.com/docs/services/tone-analyzer?topic=tone-analyzer-utgpe) and [`tone_chat()`](https://cloud.ibm.com/docs/services/tone-analyzer?topic=tone-analyzer-utco) methods, and close the activity by answering any remaining questions.

 ---